• Skip to main content

 The Big Surprise

-Growing up, the most famous Yiddish expression that I was familiar with was kvetch.
+Growing up, the most famous Yiddish expression I knew was “kvetch.”

-There are hundreds of expressions in every language, but being a kvetch, a whiner, a complainer, was much more familiar.
+Every language has hundreds of expressions, but being a kvetch, a whiner, or a complainer was much more familiar.

-Kvetching was something of an art form and could even be employed in a Rabbinical sermon.
+Kvetching was an art form that could be employed in a Rabbinical sermon.

-• Your mom kvetched why are you not being a good boychik, a good boy, or worse a mensch when you become an adult.
+• Your mom “kvetched”—why are you not a good boychik, a good boy, or worse, a mensch when you become an adult?

-• So your dad brings home bagels and lox, plus Oreos, Ice Cream, and lots of other noshes (snacks).
+• You kvetched because there were no more Oreos.
+So, to make you feel better, your dad brought home bagels, lox, Oreos, Ice Cream, and other noshes (snacks).

 • Eventually, grandma kvetches that you are getting too fat.